My Claude Code Setup

 At session end — add a final section with what was accomplished, open questions, and unresolved issues.

+Git records what; session logs record why.
 A commit message says “Update Lecture 5 TikZ diagrams.”
 A session log says “Redesigned the TWFE decomposition diagram because the DA challenge revealed students couldn’t trace the path from weights to bias.
 Considered a table format but chose a flow diagram because it shows directionality.”

 Claude writes all three log entries automatically — no need to ask.